verygoodgraphics/vgg_docs/docs/examples/business-components/overview.md

 ---
-title: VGG Examples
+title: Business Components
 ---

-## Composite components

-This is the Composite Components page where you will find a number of composite units assembled from basic components.
-These components are designed to make your development process easier.
-Currently shown are our existing composite components, we will continue to add new members, so stay tuned!
+This a collection of real-world applications.
+More demos are on the way, so stay tuned!

 | Example               |  UI  | Layout | Interaction |                         Source Code                          |